-That being said, many Git servers authenticate using SSH public keys.
-To provide a public key, each user in your system must generate one if they don't already have one.
+Many Git servers authenticate using SSH public keys.
+In order to provide a public key, each user in your system must generate one if they don't already have one.
 This process is similar across all operating systems.
 First, you should check to make sure you don't already have a key.
 By default, a user's SSH keys are stored in that user's ~/.ssh directory.
-You can easily check to see whether you have a key already by going to that directory and listing the contents:
+You can easily check to see if you have a key already by going to that directory and listing the contents: